-Intent Implementation Impact: to be reviewed at the end of each academic year The mathematics curriculum is planned in a sequenced way to build knowledge, skills, understanding and mathematical vocabulary from Early Years to Year 6.
-Teachers plan using 'Maths No Problem' as a basis for their long term planning, ensuring sequences of units build on prior knowledge, using the mastery approach of small steps.
+Intent Implementation Impact To be reviewed at the end of each year.
+The mathematics curriculum is planned in a sequenced way to build knowledge, skills, understanding and mathematical vocabulary from Early Years to Year 6.
+Teachers use the planning flow chart.
+Teachers plan using 'NCETM progession maps' (Small steps) for each unit ensuring sequences of units build on prior knowledge, using the mastery approach of small steps.
 This ensures consistency across the federation.
+This will be supported through the 'Guidance for teaching maths at KS1 & KS' to help pupils progress document and resources such as the Powerpoints and teaching sessions.
+Through a staff training session the staff were familiarised with the Guidance for teaching maths at KS1 & KS' We discussed how to use it and staff then used the Powerpoint and questions to assess the pupil's understanding within the units they had covered.
+This provided the staff with a deeper understanding of each child's needs.
+Teaching was then based on addressing those needs.
+We focussed on place value and calculation.
 The mathematics curriculum will follow a mastery approach and equip children with a deep and embedded understanding of mathematical components.
 The five 'ingredients' of mastery are: Small steps, variation, mathematical vocabulary, problem solving and representation and structure.
 Teachers plan lessons to create deeper understanding rather than accelerate children to new content.
 This is done through providing children with a range of problem solving and reasoning tasks to do.
 Concrete, visual and abstract resources will support children's learning ensuring components are embedded.
 Variation will be planned into the lessons to develop children's confidence when reasoning.
+Planning is reflecting the use of concrete, pictorial and abstract.
+The use of images from Guidance for teaching maths at KS1 & KS' also supported learning.
+When Covid restrictions are lifted I would like to observe some lessons and interview children about their maths learning.
 The school's Calculations Policy provides a guide to how calculations using the four rules of number should be taught within each group.
+Our priority is to ensure that the pupils return to school in as smooth a transition as possible, whilst acknowledging that this experience has had significant impact on the children's lives.
+Initially we will ensure that the children experience a return to the routine and familiarity of their usual maths lessons, whilst monitoring their concentration spans and additional needs and adapting our teaching appropriately.
+Through assessment we will see the pupils who require additional support and subsequently plan to address these needs.
 Teaching of calculations will be consistent and progressive so that children build each year on a secure base.
+Within the subsequent lockdowns daily calculations has been a key part of all maths sessions.
+This supported the retention of calculation understanding and methods.
+For the younger pupils counting was also a key component of lessons.